Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.es-es.md

 You can now follow the steps of the next guide :

-- **Coming soon:** Guide 3 - Public VCF as-a-Service on OVHcloud - Network - How to create an IPsec tunnel with Public VCF as-a-Service on OVHcloud ?
+- **Coming soon:** Guide 3 - Public VCF as-a-Service - Network - How to create an IPsec tunnel with Public VCF as-a-Service?

-If you experience any network issues within Public VCF as-a-Service on OVHcloud, please read our guide « [Public VCF as-a-Service on OVHcloud - Network - Concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts) »
+If you experience any network issues within Public VCF as-a-Service, please read our guide « [Public VCF as-a-Service - Network - Concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts) »

 If you require training or technical assistance in implementing our solutions, contact your sales representative or [click here](/links/professional-services) for a quote and request a custom analysis of your project from our Professional Services team experts.